Friends at the End (SCIO) works to increase public knowledge about end of life choices and supports people to die with dignity.

 - Host knowledge-sharing events about end of life issues.

 - Support legal cases on assisted dying taken forward by individuals.

-- Provide legal advice on assisted dying legislation, including assisting with the preparation of two parliamentary bills in Scotland.
+- Provide legal advice on assisted dying legislation, including assisting with the preparation of three parliamentary bills in Scotland.

 - Facilitate local support and campaigning groups for assisted dying legislation.
 (Want to get involved?
 Become a member.)